-I am a Lecturer, Ph.D. at Erciyes University and working on the neutrino experiments, ANNIE and NOvA at Fermi National Accelerator Laboratory (Fermilab).
-I am also holding an affiliated scientist position at the University of Iowa (UI) and affiliated with the CMS experiment on the LHC at CERN.
+I am an Asst.
+Prof. in the Physics Department at Erciyes University, and working on the neutrino experiments, ANNIE and NOvA at Fermi National Accelerator Laboratory (Fermilab).
+I am also holding an affiliated scientist position at the University of Iowa and affiliated with the CMS experiment on the LHC at CERN.

-In between January 2017 and October 2020, I worked on the neutrino experiments, ANNIE and NOvA at Fermilab as a postdoctoral research associate for Iowa State University (ISU).
+From January 2017 to October 2020, I worked on the neutrino experiments, ANNIE and NOvA at Fermilab as a postdoctoral research associate for Iowa State University.
 I worked as a Run Coordinator and Phase II Upgrade & Installation Manager for ANNIE and did neutron simulation studies and physics analysis for NOvA.

-I completed my M.Sc. degree in August 2012 and Ph.D. in December 2016 at the University of Iowa (UI) on the Compact Muon Solenoid (CMS) experiment at the Large Hadron Collider (LHC) at CERN.
+I completed my M.Sc. degree in August 2012 and Ph.D. in December 2016 at the University of Iowa on the CMS experiment on the LHC at CERN.

 I have been doing neutron simulation studies and physics analysis for ANNIE and NOvA since January 2017.
 I am also working on detector R&D studies for the CMS experiment at CERN and other high-energy-particle detectors around the world.
-Our main focus is running an R&D program for particle detectors and calorimeters and investigate cheap, radiation-hard and fast-timing scintillators.
+Our main focus is running an R&D program for particle detectors and calorimeters and investigating cheap, radiation-hard, and fast-timing scintillators.